 When your teeth are yellow or brown in appearance, it can really deal a blow to your confidence.
-Fortunately, discolored teeth can be remedied by professional teeth whitening treatments from our East Grand Rapids cosmetic dentist.
+Fortunately, can be remedied by professional teeth whitening treatments from our Grand Rapids cosmetic dentist.
 Depending on what you prefer, we have both an in-office and at-home option to choose from.

 Here are a few reasons why your teeth may have yellowed over the years and how we can help you whiten them.